Updated on May 14th, 2022 by Felix Martinez

 Intuitive Surgical’s profit base is quite significant and growing.
 But for income-focused investors, Intuitive Surgical may not be the right choice.

 Intuitive Surgical was founded in 1995, and in just 25 years, has gone from a startup with essentially no revenue to a giant in the field of medical devices.
-The company designs, manufactures, and markets its da Vinci surgical systems and related accessories and instruments, primarily in the U.S.
+The company designs, manufacture, and markets its da Vinci surgical systems and related accessories and instruments, primarily in the U.S.

 The da Vinci machine is an all-in-one solution for performing a variety of surgical procedures as the surgeon is aided by technology, rather than relying upon a human to perform the surgery alone.
 Da Vinci’s applications are numerous, including gynecology, urology, cardiothoracic, head and neck procedures, and more.
 The uptake in da Vinci has been extraordinary over the years, and this single product has turned Intuitive Surgical into the global leader in medical devices that it is today.